jonescompneurolab/hnn/installer/windows/wsl.md

 Some notes:

 * You'll be asked for the password you created in WSL (above)
-* While it gets tested frequently as part of our automated builds, please let us know if you run into a failure by creating a GitHub issue](https://github.com/jonescompneurolab/hnn/issues).
+* While it gets tested frequently as part of our automated builds, please let us know if you run into a failure by [creating a GitHub issue](https://github.com/jonescompneurolab/hnn/issues).

 You will need to **restart Ubuntu** after this.
 Until you do so, simulations will fail to run from HNN.